amliuyong/java-concurrency/README.md

    explicitly completed in an asynchronous way in future.
 This class was introduced in Java 8 and has introduced new methods in Java 9.

-1. Controlling concurrent access to one or more copies of a resource [link](./src/ch03_sync_util/c01)
+1. Controlling concurrent access to one or more copies of a resource - Semaphore [link](./src/ch03_sync_util/c01)

    A semaphore is a counter that protects access to one or more shared resources.